iamakhildabral/JavaCURD/README.md

 ## Usage

-Once the application is running, you can use a tool like Postman or cURL to interact with the API endpoints.
+Once the application is running, you can use a tool like Postman to interact with the API endpoints.
 Here are the available endpoints:

 - `GET /view`: Get all users
 - `POST /add`: Create a new user